About Victoria Cravens

 Step 2: Make a Plan

-Tools can be as simple as using a Day Planner, or as structured as setting SMART goals; and as you work through your goals, the tools can be flexible
+Tools can be as simple as choosing to a Day Planner; or perhaps you work better with a more structured approach, that could include SMART goals.
+As you work through your goals, the tools can be flexible.

 "If nothing changes...nothing changes"